born-2learn/born-2learn.github.io/_posts/2021-1-22-qosf-effect-of-entanglement-on-model-training.md

 ## Results & Observations

 ### Toy Model(Parameterized bell state with custom optimizer)
-- This is indeed a minimization problem using MSE Cost function, hence we see a Quadratic graph.
+- Let's begin by plotting the Loss function vs the number of epochs and expect a quadratic graph.
 ![bell loss](https://raw.githubusercontent.com/born-2learn/born-2learn.github.io/master/_posts/images/qosf/bell_costvsepoch.png)
-- The von-Neumann entropy increases as the circuit trains, reaches and peak and then decreases again.
+- The von-Neumann entropy increases as the circuit trains, reaches it's peak and then decreases again.
 ![bell vn vs epoch](https://raw.githubusercontent.com/born-2learn/born-2learn.github.io/master/_posts/images/qosf/bell_vn_vs_epoch.png)
-- Observing from left to right, we see that the von-Neumann entropy increases as the Loss function decreses, which is expected from von-Neumann entropy's equation since we are approaching a pure state from a mixed state.
+- Observing from right to left, we see that the von-Neumann entropy increases as the Loss function decreses, which is expected from von-Neumann entropy's equation since we are approaching a pure state from a mixed state.
 ![bell vn vs loss](https://raw.githubusercontent.com/born-2learn/born-2learn.github.io/master/_posts/images/qosf/bell_vn_vs_loss.png)
-> *Therefore, we can conclude that the entropy measures that we have coded are working fine and we are now ready to test it on our actual VQC experiment.*
+> *Therefore, we can conclude that the von-entropy measure under consideration behaves as expected(after testing on the Toy Model) and we are now ready to test it on our actual VQC experiment.*

 ### Variational Quantum Classifier

-- Since we are using a Sigmoid estimation cost function, it is normal to expect a step-like graph.
+- Let's again begin by plotting the Loss function vs the number of epochs and expect a step-like plot(since the Sigmoid estimation loss was used).
 ![vqc cost vs epoch](https://raw.githubusercontent.com/born-2learn/born-2learn.github.io/master/_posts/images/qosf/vqc_cost_vs_epoch.png)
-- von-Neumann entropy follows a pattern as the model trains and the peaks values gradually decrease.
+- von-Neumann entropy follows a pattern as the model trains and the peak values in the plot gradually decrease.
 Further analysis is required to understand the correlation.
 ![vqc vn vs epoch](https://raw.githubusercontent.com/born-2learn/born-2learn.github.io/master/_posts/images/qosf/vqc_vn_vs_epoch.png)
-- Meyer Wallach decreases exponentially as the model trains for both Ad-Hoc and synthetic datasets.
+- Meyer Wallach measure decreases exponentially as the model trains for both Ad-Hoc and synthetic datasets.
 ![vqc mw vs epoch](https://raw.githubusercontent.com/born-2learn/born-2learn.github.io/master/_posts/images/qosf/vqc_mw_vs_epoch.png)
-- This follws the same trend, i.e, von Neumann entropy's peaks slighly decrese as the cost value decreases.
+- This follws the same trend, i.e, von-Neumann entropy's peaks slighly decrese as the cost values decrease(from right to left).
 ![vqc vn vs loss](https://raw.githubusercontent.com/born-2learn/born-2learn.github.io/master/_posts/images/qosf/vqc_vn_vs_loss.png)
-- We see that Meyer Wallach measure decreses as the cost function decreases.
+- We see that Meyer Wallach measure decreses as the cost function decreases(from right to left).
 ![vqc mw vs loss](https://raw.githubusercontent.com/born-2learn/born-2learn.github.io/master/_posts/images/qosf/vqc_mw_vs_loss.png)

 ## Code

-The code is open source and can be accessed on GitHub [here](https://github.com/born-2learn/Entanglement_in_QML).
+The code has been open sourced and can be accessed on [GitHub](https://github.com/born-2learn/Entanglement_in_QML).

 ## Conclusion